Lost Your Dog? Here’s What You MUST Do In The First 24 Hours!

 - Describe your dog and what he means to you (tugging at the heartstrings can help others relate)

-Be sure to share any updates about the sightings of your dog to help the community know the general area where your dog is.
+Be sure to share any updates about your dog’s sightings to help the community know the general area where your dog is located.

-Contact local shelters, vets, etc., and share the above information with them.
-Be sure to check in with them daily to see if your dog has been turned in.
-Notify the police as well in case there are any incident reports involving your dog or in case they see him out on patrol.
+Contact local shelters, vets, etc., and share the above information.
+Check with them daily to see if your dog has been turned in.
+Notify the police of any incident reports involving your dog or if they see him out on patrol.

 - Dog’s name